101 Weather And Home Weather Station Facts & Tips You Need To Know

 66) How Temperature & Rainfall Affects The Weathering Of Rocks

-We think of rocks as hard, solid, and durable objects that are mostly unaffected by the normal wear-and-tear which most other objects, natural or man-made, are subjected to.
+We think of rocks as hard, solid, and durable objects that are mostly unaffected by the usual wear-and-tear which most other objects, natural or man-made, are subjected to.

-It may come as a surprise at how prone many rocks are to weathering (the process through which is rock broken down into smaller pieces and eventually wither away).
+It may come as a surprise at how prone many rocks are to weathering (the process through which rocks are broken down into smaller pieces and eventually wither away).

 We still use rock in modern times for a variety of purposes.
 From the inclusion in concrete mixes for all kinds of building projects to the construction of road surfaces.
 It is even still being used as the primary building blocks for houses, walls, and roads in some countries.

-It is therefore quite important to understand how different rock types respond to the weather.
+It is, therefore, quite essential to understand how different rock types respond to the weather.

-For example, in wet climates rock is broken down much more quickly than in dry climates.
-Carbon-dioxide in soil mixes with air and water and form a weak acid, which breaks down much more rapidly.
-Rock like limestone is especially vulnerable to this type wear.
+For example, in wet climates, rock is broken down much more quickly than in dry climates.
+Carbon-dioxide in soil mixes with air and water and forms a weak acid, which breaks down much more rapidly.
+Rocks like limestone are especially vulnerable to this type of wear.

-Some rocks like sandstone react completely differently though.
+Some rocks like sandstone react entirely differently, though.
 With quarts in it being more resilient to chemical breakdown, they are not so much affected by wet rainy weather.

 These are a few small examples of a much bigger topic, but it is interesting to note how weather even interacts with geology.